citypay/api-docs/payment-api/citypay-api.md

 Please contact CityPay Support

- - Our online <a href="https://jira.ops.citypay.com/servicedesk/customer/portal/14">Service Desk</a>
+ - At our online <a href="https://jira.ops.citypay.com/servicedesk/customer/portal/14">Service Desk</a>
- - Online at <a href="https://citypay.com/customer-centre/technical-support.html">https://citypay.com/customer-centre/technical-support.html</a>
+ - Or via our website at <a href="https://citypay.com/customer-centre/technical-support.html">https://citypay.com/customer-centre/technical-support.html</a>

- - Email at <a href="mailto:support@citypay.com">support@citypay.com</a>
+For any transaction investigations or integration support, please provide your
+ - merchant id
+ - a context id or identifier
+ - a date and time of the request